ianbattersby/FubuMVC.Recipes/readme.markdown

 What will you find here?
 --
-The aim is to organise recipes into a notional areas that make up typical requirements of a web application and allow contributors to provide code samples suggesting how that it can be implemented.
+The aim is to organise recipes into a notional areas that make up typical requirements of a web application and allow contributors to provide code samples suggesting how that requirement can be implemented.
 Our intention is that all recipes will be built against the latest stable release of FubuMVC (NuGet) using buildsupport and rake scripts.

 Feedback
 --
-We want your feedback!
 If you think we are missing a trick in making adoption easier with these recipes do shout on the [FubuMVC mailing list](http://groups.google.com/group/fubumvc-devel).
 Even better why not become a contributor to this repository?

 Contributing
 --
-We welcome and encourage contributions and would suggest doing so through forking your own version of this repository and submitting a pull request, for more details on how to best do this check out the [Fubu contribute page](http://fubu-project.org/contribute/).
+We welcome and encourage contributions and would suggest doing so by forking your own version of this repository and submitting a pull request, for more details on how to best do this check out the [Fubu contribute page](http://fubu-project.org/contribute/).